 - More detailed financial information.
 The CSS PROFILE asks for more detailed financial information, including financial information from non-custodial parents, net worth of small family businesses, home equity, non-qualified annuities and medical expenses, among other things.
 In addition, student income and assets are weighted higher on the CSS PROFILE than on FAFSA.

-- Different way of determining financial need.
-The information on the CSS PROFILE is used to calculate need and estimated ability to contribute to paying for school based on a formula called Institutional Methodology.
+- Different ways of determining financial need.
+The information on the CSS PROFILE is used to calculate need and estimated ability to contribute to tuition costs based on a formula called Institutional Methodology.
 The information on the FAFSA is used to calculate need using a different formula known as Federal Methodology.

 The CSS PROFILE formula gives financial aid counselors greater freedom to grant aid based on a student's specific circumstances.